pramsey/pramsey.github.io/_posts/2008-11-16-fake-issue.md

 Heck, the most effective argument against email in the New York Times article came near the end.
 Says Diana Owen, of the Georgetown American Studies program:

 <blockquote>It’s a time burner.
-It might be easier for him to say, &ldquo;I can’t be on e-mail.&rdquo; </blockquote>
+It might be easier for him to say,  "I can’t be on e-mail. " </blockquote>

  Truer words were never spoken.
 Could be worse though, he could be blogger.